Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 ### Music Panel

-First, there is the music panel where the user can mute and shuffle music.
+First, there is the music panel where the users can mute and shuffle music.
 When the users click the mute button to stop the music, the button turns red.
 If they click again to continue with music, the button will turn into its original grey color.
 ![Music Panel](assets/images/readme/interface/musicpanel.png)

 ![Mute Red](assets/images/readme/features/mute.png)